norikois/documentation-vnext-working-repo-for-jp/docs/web/replacing-data-sources/ms-sql-server.md

 # Replacing MS Sql Server Data Source

 When embedding the Reveal SDK in your application, you can replace the connection details of a SQL Server database connection at runtime.
-This allows you to change tables, , based on the logged in user,
+This allows you to change the table, port, database, schema, and host based on the logged in user.
+You can also provide custom queries and stored procedures.

 ***Step 1** - Create the data source provider.